 Balladeer’s Blog continues its examination of the many facets of Fool Killer lore.
 FOR PART ONE, INCLUDING THE HISTORICAL CONTEXT, CLICK HERE

 PART TWENTY-EIGHT – Here is a look at some of the Fool Killer’s targets from James L Pearson’s January of 1921 issue of The Fool-Killer.
-New imagery invoked was of the Fool Killer sitting on a high hill picking off fools as the world traveled around him.
+New imagery invoked was of the Fool Killer sitting on a high hill picking off fools as the world revolved around him.
 (A very odd quasi-Axis Mundi)

 ** Dr Frank Crane.
 Pearson and his Fool Killer found Crane to be too sweet and sugary with his “inspirational” writings.
 The Fool Killer compared him to molasses.
 If Crane was writing in later decades it’s a safe bet his work would have been part of “Oprah’s Book Club.”